api3dao/vitepress-docs/docs/reference/dapis/dapi-server-sol.md

   ...
 }
 ```

-`DapiServer.sol` is a PSP requester contract.
-Unlike RRP, which is implemented
-as a central contract, PSP implementation is built into the requester for
-optimization.

-The primary purpose of `DapiServer.sol` is to return dAPI values to requesters.
-dAPIs are an abstraction layer over Beacons and Beacon sets.
-A Beacon is a live
-data feed addressed by an ID, which is derived from an Airnode address and a
-template ID.
-This is suitable where the more recent data point is always more
-favorable, e.g., in the context of an asset price data feed.
-Beacons can also be
-seen as one-Airnode data feeds that can be used individually or combined to
-build Beacon sets.

 Visit the [Guides](/guides/dapis/) section to learn how to use `DapiServer.sol`.
 Also visit the function calls of `DapiServer.sol` shown below.